 We are in early 2023, and we have over 2700 new vulnerabilities registered in CVE.
-It is still a challenge for developers to endure the fatigue of continually vulnerability prioritization and mitigating new threats.
+It is still a challenge for developers to endure the fatigue of continual vulnerability prioritization and mitigation of new threats.

 Our findings in the Sysdig 2023 Cloud-Native Security and Container Usage Report provide signs of hope for overburdened developers, as the data showed opportunities to focus remediation efforts on vulnerable packages loaded at runtime.
 Only 15% of high or critical severity vulnerabilities with an available fix are actually in-use at runtime.

 Vulnerability management prioritization based on filtering by in-use packages enables teams to significantly reduce cycles spent chasing an endless pile of vulnerabilities.
 Despite increased adoption of shift-left security strategies to assess code early and often, organizations need runtime security, as part of a Cloud Native Application Protection Platform (CNAPP).

 What is developer fatigue?